paraswap/paraswap-sdk/README.md

 #### 3.a.

-As an option the `buildDeltaOrder + signDeltaOrder + signDeltaOrder` can be combined into one SDK call with the following code
+As an option the `buildDeltaOrder + signDeltaOrder + postDeltaOrder` can be combined into one SDK call with the following code

 ```ts
 const deltaAuction = await simpleSDK.delta.submitDeltaOrder({